iriswang233/route-middleware-mapper/README.md

 }
 ```
 All the keys means the routes.
-  "/*" means all routes with certain path.
+  "/*" means all routes.
-  "/xxx" means specific route.
+  "/xxx" means a specific route.
   "/:" means dynamic route.

-The values should be string array and means the middlewares that required by the route.
+The values should be string array which contains the middlewares that required by the route.
 So each string here represents the middleware in "policies" folder, and the order of strings matters.

 ## Mapping

 The route will be mapped to the key that closest to it.
 But if the specific route is not defined in the file, more general key will be used.

 In previous example,
-All routes need to go through "isAuthenticated".
-So
+  1) All routes need to go through "isAuthenticated".
-  1) route "/hello" will go through "isAuthenticated".
+  2) route "/hello" will go through "isAuthenticated".
 Because there is no closer key defined here than "/*".
-  2) route "/health/info" don't have any middleware.
-Beacuse its closet route is all routes("/*") with "/health", which its value is "true".
+  3) route "/health/info" don't have any middlewares.
+Beacuse its closet route is all routes("/*") under "/health", which its value is "true".
-  3) route "/name/role" will go through "isAuthenticated".
+  4) route "/name/role" will go through "isAuthenticated".
 Beacuse although its closet route is "/name", but neither "/*" nor "/role" is defined under "/name", so it turns to a more general route "/*".
-  4) route "/name/testinfo/2" will go through "fromClient" and "isAdmin".
+  5) route "/name/testinfo/2" will go through "fromClient" and "isAdmin".
 Because it matches the "/name/testinfo/:id".

 ## Contribution